How Grand Prairie ISD Seamlessly Switched College and Career Planning Solutions (Without Staggering Growing Pains)

-Before Jackson took on her current role, she was lead counselor at one of Grand Prairie ISD’s high schools and noted that there was a need for more online academic tracking and career planning tools.
+Before Dana Jackson took on her current role as executive director of counseling services and college access, she was lead counselor at Grand Prairie ISD’s high schools and noted the need for more online academic tracking and career planning tools.

 It was 2013 and Texas legislators had just passed House Bill 5, which restructured the state’s graduation requirements, requiring students to earn endorsements in specific areas of study by completing four additional credits.
 The endorsements include: